Oksana Chusovitina: Uzbekistan

 After the 1992 Olympics, when the former Soviet gymnasts returned to their home republics, Chusovitina began competing for Uzbekistan and continued training with Uzbekistan head coach Svetlana Kuznetsova, also her personal coach.
-Conditions at the national training facility in Tashkent were a far cry from the Soviet Round Lake training center, and Chusovitina was forced to practice on antiquated, and in some cases, unsafe equipment.
+Conditions at the national training facility in Tashkent were far worse than the Soviet Round Lake training center, so Chusovitina practiced on antiquated, and in some cases, unsafe equipment.
 In spite of this setback, she was able to consistently produce world-class routines.

-Chusovitina represented Uzbekistan from 1993 to 2006 and competed for them at the 1996, 2000 and 2004 Olympics, the 1994, 1998 and 2002 Asian Games and the 1994 and 2001 Goodwill Games.
-During this era she was the strongest gymnast on the Uzbekistan national team, earning more than 70 medals in international competitions and qualifying to the Olympics three times.
+Chusovitina represented Uzbekistan from 1993 to 2006, and competed for them at the 1996, 2000, and 2004 Olympics, the 1994, 1998, and 2002 Asian Games, and the 1994 and 2001 Goodwill Games.
+During this era, she was the strongest gymnast on the Uzbekistan national team, earning more than 70 medals in international competitions and qualifying to the Olympics three times.

 For her contributions to gymnastics, Chusovitina was granted the title of "Honored Athlete of the Republic of Uzbekistan" by the Uzbekistan Ministry of Cultural and Sports Affairs.
 In 2001, she was named as the first WAG representative to the International Gymnastics Federation (FIG)'s Athletes' Commission.
 In addition, Chusovitina graduated from the Sports University in Tashkent.

-In late 1997 Chusovitina married Uzbek Olympic wrestler Bakhodir Kurbanov, whom she first met at the 1994 Asian Games in Hiroshima.
+In late 1997, Chusovitina married Uzbek Olympic wrestler Bakhodir Kurbanov, whom she first met at the 1994 Asian Games in Hiroshima.
 The couple's son, Alisher, was born in November 1999.